flarum/docs/docs/install.md

 ## Installing

 Flarum uses [Composer](https://getcomposer.org) to manage its dependencies and extensions.
-Before installing Flarum, you will need to [install Composer](https://getcomposer.org) on your machine.
+Before installing Flarum, you will need to [install Composer](https://getcomposer.org) and optionally [git](https://git-scm.com) on your machine.
 Afterwards, run this command in an empty location that you want Flarum to be installed in:

 ```bash
 composer create-project flarum/flarum . --stability=beta